mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 }
 ```

 Make this type into a monoid.
+Can it be a group?

-4.)
+5.)
 Consider the type:

 ```swift
 struct Predicate <A> {